Klemek/gitblog-data/2019/07/22/index.md

 }
 ```

-At the end of the loop, we don't forget to save the remaining token:
+At the end of the loop, we mustn't forget to save the remaining token:
 ```javascript
 }
 if (i > i0) // save last token